 Passports and Visas

-British citizens need a valid full 10 year passport to travel and do not require a visa to enter France, Switzerland, Italy or Austria.
-It is recommended that you have at least 6 months’ validity left on adult or child passport to travel to most countries in Europe.
+British citizens need a valid 10 year passport to enter France, Switzerland and Italy and do not require a visa.Current guidelines recommend that you should have at least 6 months’ validity left on adult or child passport to travel to most countries in Europe.
 If you renewed your current passport before the previous one expired, extra months may have been added to its expiry date.
-Any extras months on your passport over 10 years may not count towards the 6 months needed.
+Any extra months on your passport over 10 years may not count towards the 6 months needed.
 Regular updates about any changes resulting from the UK leaving the EU will be made on the gov.uk website, which you might like to consult before travel.
-If you are not a British citizen or are unsure about what documents you will require, you must contact the appropriate embassy before you travel.
+If you are not a British citizen or are unsure about what documents you will require, you must contact the appropriate embassy to establish your exact visa requirements.

 Advanced Passenger Information (APIS)